 As you climb the pass there is a superb view to the right of the head of the valley and the piece of land known as the Tongue (old Norse tunga or table land between two valleys) that joins Hird Ghyll on one side and Hag Ghyll on the other.

 At the base of the tongue are the picturesque white farmhouse and outbuildings of Troutbeck Park Farm.
 In 1923 Beatrix Potter purchased the farm, the deeds containing twenty five separately described parcels of land running to 1875 acres for which she paid £8000.
-The farm was conveyed to her on 28th August 1923 making her one of the largest landowners in the English Lake District.To read more, a subscription is needed: Click here to subscribe
+The farm was conveyed to her on 28th August 1923 making her one of the largest landowners in the English Lake District.To read more, a subscription is required.
+Log in or click here to subscribe.